 Originally from Manchester, I moved up to Edinburgh in my late teens.
 After studying photography and film at Screen Academy Scotland for four years, I left with a 1st class Honours degree and a passion for cinematography.
 Since then I've had 10 years experience shooting commercial, art, music, event and narrative work.

-I have since made short films and features, music videos, promos, and created online content for BBC Proms, Edinburgh International Festival, BAFTA Guru, Decca Records and NHS.
+I've created online content for Bacardi, LEGO, Wex, BBC Proms, NHS, Edinburgh Festival and Decca Records.
 I shot BAFTA New Talent nom'd Last Exit To Ricklesburgh and Marram (which I co-directed) and operated on five features including Zebra Girl and Night Kaleidoscope.
 Currently shooting Irvine Welsh feature documentary for LS Productions.
 My latest short film is ASKA starring Kate Dickie.

 I have a passion for lighting; a craft I continue to find more intriguing as my career develops.
 I'm often searching for new ways to use colour, texture and mise en scène and enjoy working closely with the production designer.
 I have the technical ability needed to work efficiently on set, whilst my focus remains on the creative side of filmmaking and what emotions my storytelling may evoke.

-My debut feature as DP is Riptide for BIFA award-winning, BAFTA nom'd Lyre Productions.
+My first feature as DP was Riptide for BIFA award-winning, BAFTA nom'd Lyre Productions.
 Filmed in countless beautiful Scottish landscapes, it is a love story road movie exploring the relationship between two people with schizophrenia.
-Riptide was awarded 'Best Narrative Feature' at Beyond The Curve and selected by Scottish Mental Health Arts Festival, Canberra, Reel Recovery and Shetland Film Festival.
+Riptide was awarded 'Best Narrative Feature' at Beyond The Curve and Hallucinea, selected by Scottish Mental Health Arts Festival, Canberra, Reel Recovery and Shetland Film Festival.
 My second feature How The Light Gets In is currently in production.